FedericoGarciaGarcia/EasyKeyToPrint/README.md

 * Press the PRINT SCREEN key.
 * The screen will be printed.

+Make sure you have [Java](https://java.com/en/download/) installed in your system.

 ### Windows

-Download the *.exe* file in the *release* folder, place in your desired location and run.
+Download the *EasyKeyToPrint* folder in *releases/windows*, place in your desired location and run *EasyKeyToPrint.exe*.

 ### Linux and MAC

-Download the *.jar* file in the *release* folder, place in your desired location and run.
+Download the *EasyKeyToPrint* folder in *releases/java*, place in your desired location and run *EasyKeyToPrint.jar*.

 ### Source code